-BuzzFeed shutters news operation, will cut about 180 employees
+BuzzFeed Shutters News Operation; Insider Cuts 10% of Staff

-BuzzFeed Inc. is shutting down its news operation as part of a retrenchment that will result in pink slips for about 180 employees.
+(Bloomberg) — BuzzFeed Inc. is shutting its news operation and business-news publisher Insider Inc. is cutting about 10% of its staff in the latest signs of retrenchment in the digital-media business.

-Both Chief Operating Officer Christian Baesler and Chief Revenue Officer Edgar Hernandez are leaving as part of the cutbacks, Chief Executive Officer Jonah Peretti said Thursday in a memo to staff.
+BuzzFeed Chief Operating Officer Christian Baesler and Chief Revenue Officer Edgar Hernandez are leaving as part of the cutbacks, Chief Executive Officer Jonah Peretti said Thursday in a memo to staff.
+About 180 positions are being eliminated there.

 “We are moving forward only with parts of the business that have demonstrated their ability to add to the bottom line,” Peretti said in the memo.
-“That means we will no longer be supporting BuzzFeed News as a stand-alone organization.”
+“That means we will no longer be supporting BuzzFeed News as a standalone organization.”

+Insider, co-founded by former Wall Street analyst Henry Blodget, began letting staffers know they are losing their jobs on Thursday and planned an all-hands meeting shortly thereafter.
+Workers getting let go will receive at least 13 weeks of base pay, according to a staff memo.

+“Our industry has been under significant pressure for more than a year,” Blodget and President Barbara Peng said in the memo.

 Once a growing online source of news and information, BuzzFeed has stalled in recent months, with advertisers pulling back and revenue in decline.
 Despite numerous job cuts, the company has been unable to sustain a profit.

-BuzzFeed will focus its news operations on HuffPost, which was acquired in 2020 and is profitable, and continue to operate its namesake website, along with the youth-oriented media business Complex, Tasty and First We Feast.
+BuzzFeed will focus its news operations on HuffPost, which the company acquired in 2020 and is profitable, and continue to operate its namesake website, along with the youth-oriented media business Complex, Tasty and First We Feast.

 Marcela Martin, BuzzFeed’s president, will take over the responsibilities of chief revenue officer.
 The company will be offering roles elsewhere in the organization to a number of BuzzFeed News employees.
+The company recently began using artificial intelligence to help it create puzzles for readers.

-Shares of BuzzFeed lost 16% to 79 cents in New York trading.
+Shares of BuzzFeed lost about 20% to 75 cents as of 1:25 p.m. in New York.
 The company went public at $10 a share in January 2021.
 Comcast Corp., a major investor, reported in February that its stake in the company had fallen to 16%.

 More stories like this are available on bloomberg.com